The Tarnished Angels

 Lynda Myles was director and curator of the Pacific Film Archive between 1980 and 1982 and is currently a film producer in London.

 The tracking shots, the crane shots, the pans!
 I have rarely felt fear and loneliness so much as in this film.R.W.
 Fassbinder

 Rock Hudson, Robert Stack, Dorothy Malone, Jack Carson,

-Featuring the same principals as Sirk's celebrated Written on the Wind, and adapted by the same writer (from William Faulkner's novel Pylon), Tarnished Angels plays out many of the earlier movie's themes—obsession, jealousy, self-destruction, defeat—but in a different key.
-Hysterical Technicolor affluence is replaced here by marginal Depression-era Americana, shot in lush, melancholy black-and-white.
-Rock Hudson gives one of his best performances as a New Orleans newspaperman who develops an unprofessional fascination with carnival flier Robert Stack and his wife Dorothy Malone, a blonde in a pure white dress who's made a profession of falling.
-Hudson's passivity is an effective counterpoint to Stack's characteristic desperation; although Hudson calls Malone a creature from another planet, the shadows under her eyes mark her as all too human.
-The film is best experienced on the big screen, where the sweep of CinemaScope gives visceral impact to the film's fatalistic circularity, the camera repeating the fliers' compulsive loop around the pylons, chasing oblivion.
+Featuring the same principals as Douglas Sirk’s celebrated Written on the Wind, and adapted by the same writer (from William Faulkner's novel Pylon), The Tarnished Angels plays out many of the earlier movie’s themes—obsession, jealousy, self-destruction, defeat—but in a different key.
+Hysterical Technicolor affluence is replaced here by marginal Depression-era Americana, shot by Irving Glassberg in lush, melancholy black-and-white.
+Rock Hudson gives one of his best performances as a New Orleans newspaperman who develops an unprofessional fascination with carnival flier Robert Stack and his wife Dorothy Malone, a blonde in a pure white dress who’s made a profession of falling.
+Hudson’s passivity is an effective counterpoint to Stack’s characteristic desperation; although Hudson calls Malone a creature from another planet, the shadows under her eyes mark her as all too human.
+The Tarnished Angels is best experienced on the big screen, where the sweep of CinemaScope gives visceral impact to the film’s fatalistic circularity, the camera repeating the fliers’ compulsive loop around the pylons.